Manjula Gavit

 Manjula Tulshiram Gavit is a politician from Dhule district, Maharashtra.
 She is current Member of Maharashtra Legislative Assembly from Sakri Vidhan Sabha constituency as an independent member.

 After elected she joined Shiv Sena in Presence of Udhav Thackeray.
+Post-Shiv Sena 2022 split, she joined Shiv Sena on 10/08/2024 in Dhule in presence of Chief Minister Eknath Shinde.